FailAcademy/learning/wdp-vancouver/_lessons/week-05/05-react-routing-state.md

 ---
 layout: lesson
 title: Single Page Applications and Routing in React
-slides: ['_slides/week-05/04a-react-routing.md']
 date: 2016-02-17
 ---

-# Agenda
+## Pre-Work

+Check out the React Router github project [here!](https://github.com/reactjs/react-router)

+---

+## Learning Objectives

-Today we'll discuss routing in React, buy completing a new mini-project.
+Today we'll discuss URL routing in single-page applications, and we'll create a typical SPA in React, buy completing a new mini-project.

+We'll also introduce the final project for React week!

 ---